 Comment: We understand that BRAC advises the Minister on interpretation and proposed changes to the building regulations and beside containing representation from the Department we understand that the Committee consists of members from the Board of Fire Commissioners, Health Commission, Public Works Department, Housing Commission, Master Builders Association, Royal Australian Institute of Architects, Sydney City Council, Local Government and Shires Association, Institute of Engineers, Building Surveyors Institution, Australian Institute of Building.
 We trust that it is clear from this list that input to it from owner builders engaged in low cost experimental building techniques is hardly well represented!
-We request that consideration be given to either broadening the composition of the Advisory Committee to include specialists in the owner built low cost mode of a construction, or otherwise create an avenue where pertinent issues such as we have raised may be brought to the attention of the Minister as a matter of course.
+We request that consideration be given to either broadening the composition of the Advisory Committee to include specialists in the owner built low cost mode of have raised may be brought to the attention of the Minister as a matter of course.